awslabs/mountpoint-s3-csi-driver/dev/README.md

 Kubernetes would automatically create the volume with 500MiB limit, and would also automatically terminate alongside the Pod.

-Kubernetes provides many kind of volume types out of the box, but it also provides support for [out-of-tree volume plugins](https://kubernetes.io/docs/concepts/storage/volumes/#out-of-tree-volume-plugins) – which most importantly allows CSI Drivers to provide new volume types without needing to change Kubernetes source.
-A CSI Driver volume can be used through three different way:
+Kubernetes provides many kinds of volume types out of the box, but it also provides support for [out-of-tree volume plugins](https://kubernetes.io/docs/concepts/storage/volumes/#out-of-tree-volume-plugins) – which most importantly allows CSI Drivers to provide new volume types without needing to change Kubernetes source.
+A CSI Driver volume can be used through three different ways:
   - Through a [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistent-volumes) referenced by a [`persistentVolumeClaim`](https://kubernetes.io/docs/concepts/storage/volumes/#persistentvolumeclaim)
   - Through a [generic ephemeral volumes](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/#generic-ephemeral-volumes)
   - Through a [CSI ephemeral volume](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/#csi-ephemeral-volumes)

-Last two as you can guess from their names aims to provide ephemeral volumes where the lifecycle of the volume would be tied to a Pod.
+The last two, as you can guess from the names, aim to provide ephemeral volumes where the lifecycle of the volume would be tied to a Pod.
 The first one aims to provide persistent volumes which is more suitable for Amazon S3 and it is the only volume type the CSI Driver supports as of `v2.0.0`.

 The way to use PersistentVolumes (PVs) in a Pod is through [PersistentVolumeClaims (PVCs)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).
 The PVCs are basically ways to consumers to request or claim persistent storages with desired properties like capacities and access modes.
 There is a one-to-one mapping between PVCs and PVs, and a Pod using a PVC won't be ready to run until the PVC is bound to a PV.

 The [binding process](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#binding) of a PVC to a PV depends on the [provisioning mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#provisioning), which can be static or dynamic.
 With static provisoninig, the cluster admins would create PVs representing available storage to the cluster, and PVCs would only be able to claim existing PVs.
 With dynamic provisioning, the cluster admins would instead create [StorageClasses](https://kubernetes.io/docs/concepts/storage/storage-classes/) which basically act as templates for PVs, and the cluster would automatically provision PVs based on StorageClass definition and PVC requests.
 The CSI Driver only supports [static provisinonig](https://github.com/awslabs/mountpoint-s3-csi-driver/blob/main/docs/CONFIGURATION.md#static-provisioning) as of `v2.0.0`.

-For example, this is how you'd use the CSI Driver to mount `amzn-s3-demo-bucket` bucket at `/cache`:
+For example, this is how you'd use the CSI Driver to mount `amzn-s3-demo-bucket` bucket at `/data`:

 ```yaml
 apiVersion: v1